NetroScript/Relaxdays-Hackathon-MiscTask2/README.md

  * [Unishox2](https://github.com/siara-cc/Unishox)
  * [zlib](https://zlib.net/)

  The original idea was using SMAZ with a codebook for Dockerfiles.
 This (included) codebook was created with the contained `generate.js` (the script loads and processes all Dockerfiles in the `referencefiles` folder) and then manually adjusted.
 As source about 1500 Dockerfiles were collected from GitHub.
-But during testing I came to the conclusion that Unishox2 had better compression in most cases.
+But during testing I came to the conclusion that Unishox2 had better compression in many cases.

  For that reason I also compared SMAZ, Unishox and zlib against all those sourced Dockerfiles.
 Over all files the best compression was zlib because most of those sourced files were pretty big.
 But for very small files it was either Unishox2 or SMAZ.
 But for this challenge the focus is small files so I decided to just always use the algorithm producing the smallest size and add the small overhead of a byte to decide which algorithm to use when decompressing.